Write a First Seen rule

 With a global baseline

 With a global baseline, and the default baseline learning period of 30 days, the rule will baseline all geolocations that users are logging in for a period of 30 days.
-After the 30 day baseline is completed, if a new geolocation is detected, a Signal will be created.
-Then, if a new hire (that wasn’t part of the 30 day baseline) logs in from any geolocation, a Signal will be created.
-As a global baseline, the 30 day baseline is shared across all Entities.
+After the 30 day baseline is completed, if a new geolocation is detected, a signal will be created.
+Then, if a new hire (that wasn’t part of the 30 day baseline) logs in from any geolocation, a signal will be created.
+As a global baseline, the 30 day baseline is shared across all entity.